Djnirds1984/SULIT-WIFI-by-AJC/README.md

         # as the server needs to know where to find the 'public' folder.
         pm2 start server.js --name "sulit-wifi"
         ```
+    *   **Manage the application**: Here are some essential `pm2` commands:
+        ```bash
+        pm2 list                # See status of all running applications pm2 restart sulit-wifi  # Restart the application pm2 stop sulit-wifi     # Stop the application pm2 logs sulit-wifi     # View live logs for debugging pm2 delete sulit-wifi   # Stop and remove the app from PM2's list
+        ```
     *   **Enable startup on boot**:
         ```bash
         # Save the current process list to run on startup